10 must know libraries for any iOS Swift Developer

 In order to save your time and make the transition easier and interesting, we have prepared a list of libraries that according to us every iOS Swift developer must know.
 If you are looking to hire iOS App Developer, get in touch with us.

-Almost every application nowadays deals with web service calling.
+Almost every application nowadays deals with web service calls.
 API integration is the base for almost every application in today’s era.
-Alamofire is an HTTP networking library built on top of NSURLSession and the foundation URL loading system.
+Alamofire is an HTTP networking library built on top of NSURLSession and the Foundation URL loading system.
 Alamofire comes to the great rescue when one wants to abstract away and simplify networking in the application.

 Well, the API integration part is done and one feels like that is it!
 Now only part left is to manage JSON and use the data from it.
 Is it that easy as it sounds? well, you’ll know!
-And then what saves us from handling explicit data types that causes bugs and crashes is SwiftyJSON.
-It really deals with JSON in well readable way which handles optionals unwrapping automatically for us.
+And then what saves us from handling explicit data types that cause bugs and crashes is SwiftyJSON.
+It really deals with JSON in a well readable way which handles options unwrapping automatically for us.

 And when you just thought your job is easier, one more challenge arises when you have to display all the fetched data into table views.
 Not really difficult but boring to very high extent as it is one of the most used element.
-In order to spice it up, Eureka helps you write them in simple and elegant way.
-It consists of rows, sections and forms.
-It really saves abundant time especially when you application contains plethora of forms.
+In order to spice it up, Eureka helps you write them in a simple and elegant way.
+It consists of rows, sections, and forms.
+It really saves abundant time especially when your application contains a plethora of forms.

-A behaviour driven development framework not just for Swift but for Objective C too which is inspired by RSpec, Specta and Ginkgo.
+A behavior drove development framework not just for Swift but for Objective-C too which is inspired by RSpec, Spectra and Ginkgo.
 One of the major benefits of using Quick is that it comes with Nimble which is a matcher framework for tests.

 Another latest approach to set UI for application is using Auto Layout.
 SnapKit is an Auto Layout library that simplifies coding for the same requiring nothing but just a minimal code that too without losing readability.
 It is type safe which comes at rescue in order to get rid of programming errors.